-SPIN (Simple PROMELA INterpreter)

-- Is a popular open-source software that can be used for formal verification of distributed software systems. - It supports the design and verification of asynchronous process system. - The verification models of SPIN are focused on proving the correctness of process interactions, and abstract from internal sequential computations.
+- SPIN (Simple PROMELA INterpreter) - It is a popular open-source software that can be used for formal verification of distributed software systems. - It can check that the behavior specification (the system design) is logically consistent with the requirements specification(the desired properties of the design). - It supports the design and verification of asynchronous process system. - The verification models of SPIN are focused on proving the correctness of process interactions and abstract from internal sequential computations.